Peyton Young: The Diffusion of Innovations

 Young has also made significant applied contributions to understanding the diffusion of new ideas, technologies and practices in a population.
 The spread of particular social norms can be analyzed within the same framework.
-In the course of several papers (Young 2003, Young 2011, Kreindler and Young 2014), Young has showed how the topology of a social network affects the rate and nature of diffusion under particular adoption rules at the individual level.
+In the course of several papers (Young 2003, Young 2011, Kreindler and Young 2014), Young has shown how the topology of a social network affects the rate and nature of diffusion under particular adoption rules at the individual level.

 In an influential 2009 paper, Young turned attention to the diffusion dynamics that can result from different adoption rules in a well-mixed population.
 In particular, he distinguished between three different classes of diffusion model:

 (1) Contagion: Individuals adopt an innovation (a new idea, product or practice) following contact with existing adopters.

 (2) Social Influence: Individuals are likely to adopt an innovation when a critical mass of individuals in their group has adopted it.

 (3) Social Leaning: Individuals observe the payoffs of adopters and adopt the innovation when these payoffs are sufficiently high.

 The third adoption process is most closely related to optimizing behavior and thus standard approaches in economics.
 The first two processes are, however, the ones focused on by the vast sociological and marketing literature on the subject.

 Young characterized the mean dynamic of each of these processes under general forms of heterogeneity in individual beliefs and preferences.
 While each of the dynamics yields a familiar S-shaped adoption curve, Young showed how the underlying adoption process can be inferred from the aggregate adoption curve.
 It turns out that each process leaves a distinct footprint.
 Turning to data on hybrid corn adoption in the United States, Young presented evidence of superexponential acceleration in the early stages of adoption, a hallmark of social learning.